Nikro/MMM-WhisperGPT/README.md

 - Whisper - self-hosted model for voice-to-text transcription.
 - LangChain - intended to be used with ChatGPT API, to process the requests.
 - [Picovoice -> Porcupine](https://picovoice.ai/docs/quick-start/porcupine-nodejs/) - is used for offline (self-hosted) word trigger (accent on the privacy).
+- also... mimic3 :)

 Idea is the following:

 1. Wake word (Porcupine).
-2. ...record query (show a sexy animation)
+2. ...record query (show a sexy animation, will be done later)
-3. ...pass to self-hosted Whisper (details later)
+3. ...pass to self-hosted Whisper
 4. ...transcribe voice-to-text
-5. Show the question as transcribed rendered-text.
+5. Show the question as transcribed rendered-text (in the module render)
 5. ...pass through LangChain to ChatGPT
-6. ...pass the textual reply back to the module and render on-screen (also use text-to-voice, details later)
+6. ...pass the textual reply back to the module and render on-screen
+7. ...use TTS (mimic3) - self-hosted on the network, to throw back a wav file to play.

 ## Using the module